 It’s always a delight reading children’s books.
 In between their story lines are secrets, magic and a whole bunch of life lessons applicable at any age.
 When I’m on a reading rut, they are the most reliable.
 I pick up a few, and my eagerness to read more returns.

 Here, I share two recent reads, which are from my book haul at the 37th Manila International Book Fair.
-The first one is about the legendary Lam-ang, and the other about a Moslem child.
-Both are illustrated so stunningly that it would be a shame not to appreciate.
+The first one is about the legendary Lam-ang, and the other about a Muslim child.
+Both are illustrated so stunningly it would be a shame not to appreciate.

 Retold by Virgilio Almario, the prose is laced with beauty and humor.
 I especially liked this part, where the sea creatures “got poisoned and died” after Lam-ang, who had never taken a bath before, dipped into the waters!